mercuryfillings/fetch-app/README.md

-In reality, it's a coding exercise for to whom it may concern at Fetch Rewards.
+Everybody give it a round of applause -- it's trying.
+In reality, this is a coding exercise for to whom it may concern at Fetch Rewards.
 Give me a call if you think it's interesting.